jhallen/exorsim/rload/rload.md

 Where: \<name> is 6 bytes, space padded, \<size> is two bytes and \<offset>
 is two bytes.

-All of the symbols are added to a table (except forthe ASCT record which has no name) and refered to by index number in the fixup records.
+All of the symbols are added to a table (except for the ASCT record which has no name) and refered to by index number in the fixup records.
 The starting index of the first symbol is 5 for some reason (perhaps the built-in symbols are used for 0 - 4).